hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/067_immortality.md

 are not aware of the presence of the mosquito.
 When a new impression comes, if the mind does not react, we shall not be conscious of it, but when the reaction comes we feel, we see, we hear, and so forth.
-With this reaction comes illumination, as the Sâmkhya philosophers call it.
+With this reaction comes illumination, as the Sāmkhya philosophers call it.
 We see that the body cannot illuminate, because in the absence of attention no sensation is possible.
 Cases have been known where, under peculiar conditions, a man who had never learnt a particular language